Grindelwald celebrates the season's end with a treasure hunt

-The highlight of the three-day season finale on Saturday, 31 March 2018 is the popular treasure hunt in the snow, organized by Jungfrau Railways.
-The starting shot is at 11 AM in the Grindelwald-First ski area.
+The highlight of the three-day closing ceremony on Saturday, 31 March 2018, is the popular treasure hunt in the snow, organised by Jungfrau Railways.
+The starting shot is at 11 h in the Grindelwald-First ski area.
 There are 30 chests hidden in the snow, waiting for treasure hunters young and old.
 This year, the eager treasure hunters will be rewarded with prizes worth a total of 20,000 Swiss francs.
-The hunt ends at 2:30 PM.
+The hunt ends at 14.30 h.
 The First summit station is the meeting point.
-The après-ski party with award ceremony at 5 PM will be held at the Eiger+ event centre in Grindelwald.
+The après-ski party with award ceremony at 17 h will be held at the Eiger+ event centre in Grindelwald.
 The top prize is a Skoda Fabia Active.
 There is also a chance to uncover a seasonal Jungfrau Ski Region pass, a notebook, a Coop shopping voucher, SnowpenAir tickets, a GoPro Hero 5 and much more.